 I have always had a passion for learning as well as passing what I have learned on to others.
 I worked as a teaching assistant and as a senior preceptor for different classes at UT Austin during my undergraduate years.
 I understand that books can be hard to decipher quite often due to the lack of tone and author's preconceived notions about the student's background.
 Therefore, when I tutor I build the framework from the ground up and depend a lot on visual aids (diagrams and charts) rather than formulas and numbers.
 I believe that there is no such thing as a dumb question and I address each question as many times as necessary .
 I also include a lot of examples and encourage the students to come up with their own example questions when I tutor.

-The University of Texas at Austin - BS, Physics, Mathematics
+Undergraduate Degree: The University of Texas at Austin - Bachelor of Science, Physics, Mathematics

 GRE Quantitative: 167